darrylgit/ytest/README.md

 2. Let me know when you've cloned and installed everything.
 I'll then change the upstream package.json to include lodash.

-3. When I've given you the word that I've add lodash, run these commands:
+3. When I've given you the word that I've added lodash, run these commands:

 ```
 git fetch --all